missionpinball/mpf-docs/install/mac.rst

 5. Activate your Virtual Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To keep itself isolated from other programs, your virtual enviroment only activates when you tell it to.
+To keep itself isolated from other programs, your virtual environment only activates when you tell it to.
 You can enable the virtual environment with the dot command from the terminal:

 .. code-block:: console